monastyrskyy/monastyrskyy.github.io/_posts/2019-6-26-collegescorecards_mysql.md

 ## Data onboarding
 In this section, I go into the process and code behind creating a relational database using the CollegeScorcards dataset.
 The goal of this section is to further explain the benefits of a relational database as well as show step by step how I made mine.

-  - SQL requires a table which then is populated by the data.

 ```text
 -- Importing the full dataset into mySQL database
 -- Creating a table to contain the data, specifying the name and datatype of the column